-The town of Vadsø has lots to offer to people visiting us: breathtaking landscapes, small lively neighbourhoods, many cultural monuments or typical arctic phenomena, such as the Northern Lights and the Midnight Sun, in a total absence of atmospheric, light and phonic pollution.
+The town of Vadsø has lots to offer to people visiting: breathtaking landscapes, small lively neighbourhoods, many cultural monuments or typical arctic phenomena, such as the Northern Lights and the Midnight Sun, in a total absence of atmospheric, light and phonic pollution.
 Here, live life differently while immersing yourself in the true Arctic rhythm.
-We tried to capture a bit of everything in our newest video, dedicated to this beautiful place!
+I tried to capture a bit of everything in my newest video, dedicated to this beautiful place!
 Check it out and discover also why Aurora Labs is located specifically here!

 For more information about Vadsø, check this link!